 Launching and Beyond

 The launch went smoothly and the reception was wonderful.
 People loved the app from the get go.
 We got thousands of users in days.
-The app’s delightful experience seemed to overpower the inconvenience of having to leave your browser open in order for it to work.
-Tzafrir had added a huge alert screen letting users know (Kanye-style) what they’d have to do in order for it to work.
-It wasn’t well designed but it was so hilarious I didn’t feel the need to intervene :)
+The app’s delightful experience seemed to win over the inconvenience of having to leave your browser open.

 We got a bunch of press from CNET, Marketing Land, and THIS GUY, plus many other blogs tailored towards people who schedule posts on Google+.
 Guy Kawasaki took a liking to the app and even wrote about it in his book, so there is real physical ink now somewhere that spells out Do Share.

-Since then, Tzafrir has continued working on the app single-handedly and has added tons of cool and useful features.
-His designs leave much to be desired, but the functionality is fantastic and I wholeheartedly recommend that you give it a shot.
+Since then, Google+ continues to be a ghost town.
+Tzafrir worked on the app for a while longer and added lots of cool and useful features.
+His designs left much to be desired, but the functionality is fantastic and I wholeheartedly recommend that you give it a shot.
 You know, if you’re into that sort of thing.

 Designated Compliment Box